“Next up, Charlottesville!”: Silent Sam and the Confederate soldier at the University of Virginia

 Silent Sam came down at approximately 9:20 PM on Monday, August 20, and as the statue lay on the ground there came up chants of “Next up, Charlottesville!”
 (Figure 2).

-Protesters may have referred to Charlottesville’s more famous monuments to Generals Lee and Jackson — objects that became rallying points for neo-Nazis and white supremacists during the so-called Summer of Hate — or even the Confederate soldier that stands outside the Albemarle County Court Building.
+Protesters may have referred to Charlottesville’s more famous monuments to Generals Lee and Jackson — objects that became rallying points for neo-Nazis and white supremacists during the Summer of Hate — or even the Confederate soldier that stands outside the Albemarle County Court Building.
 In scrolling through the resulting wave of news coverage, however, I thought of another, related monument: UVA’s own Monument to the Confederate Dead (Figure 3).

 Today the statue stands at the intersection of Alderman and McCormick and adjacent to UVA’s Observatory Hill Dining Hall (Google Maps here), and like Silent Sam honors “the sons of the university” who lost their lives in the American Civil War.
 But unlike Sam, who operated among sidewalks and stop lights, the example in Charlottesville stands within the quiet confines of a Confederate burial ground and very near to the cemetery for enslaved African-Americans at the university.